A wife approaches her husband about couples’ therapy in Houston, a fight ensues because the husband gets defensive about their relationship.

 Attendance does not mean that your relationship will be bullet-proof if you are unwilling to put in the work to fix things and grow in your relationship.
 Being at an appointment can help you navigate some of the issues that you may be confused about or have trouble communicating about.
 However, for a relationship in conflict to get resolved, both parties of the relationship have to give mutual effort, as well as mutual support for a relationship to grow.

 Learning about these misconceptions is one thing, but putting action into seeking professional help for your relationship is a whole different matter.
-If you are curious about finding couple’s therapy in Houston, you can contact us at the Grief Recovery Center for more info today.
+If you are curious about finding couple’s therapy in Houston, you can contact our Houston counselor at the Grief Recovery Center for more info today.